Yanks' final Jeter scouting report goes to auction

 The report, written by scout Dick Groch in April 1992 on the high school senior from Kalamazoo, Michigan, is being auctioned by Heritage Auctions.
 The initial bidding started Tuesday at $12,500.

-There isn't an established precedent with the sale of scouting reports, as not many have come to market and certainly not with the importance of the Jeter document.
+There isn't much precedent regarding the sale of scouting reports, as not many have hit the market -- certainly none as important as the Jeter document.

 "Part of its value comes from the fact that it's obviously the Yankees report," Ivy said.
 "But it's also because what the scout wrote and how excited he clearly was."